bigtreetech/docs/docs/EBB 36 CAN.md

 | **DC 5V Maximum Output Current**            | **1A**                                                                   |

 !!! note
-    BTT EEB36 CAN V1.0/V1.1 only supports Klipper at the present.
+    BTT EEB36 CAN V1.0/V1.1 only supports Klipper firmware at present.

 ## Dimensions